frameworklabs/SynchrosphereDemo/README.md

 #### IO - Query Color

 Let's say we want to query a color from the user before we start blinking the led in that color.
-For this we create an activty which returns the color chosen from hitting either r, g, or b on the keyboard:
+For this we create an activity which returns the color chosen from hitting either r, g, or b on the keyboard:

 ```Swift
 activity (name.QueryColor, []) { val in